compumike/meshcore-tcp-mux/DEVELOPMENT.md

   --listen-dedicated-client-port 5002
 ```

 The **container** must listen on `0.0.0.0` for port forwarding to work.
-The **host** publication above remains local-only.
-For LAN clients, replace the host-side `127.0.0.1` with a trusted LAN interface address and configure your firewall.
+The **host** publication above remains local-only (127.0.0.1) in this example.
+For LAN clients, replace the host-side `127.0.0.1` with a trusted LAN interface address (or `0.0.0.0`) and configure your firewall.
 The protocol is unauthenticated; never publish it to the Internet.
 Normal bridge networking suffices; no privileged mode or host networking is required.
 The companion address must be reachable from inside the container; `127.0.0.1` there means the container itself, not the Docker host.

-The image runs as non-root, needs no persistent volume, and logs to stderr:
+The image runs as non-root, needs no persistent volume, and logs to stdout:

 ```sh
 docker logs -f meshcore-tcp-mux